folk-lab/FastDAC/FastDAC Command Reference.md

 ## CONVERT_TIME

 `CONVERT_TIME` sets the conversion time, in µs, for each ADC channel, which is the time it takes to digitize the analog signal.
 The sum of the conversion times of all selected channels will determine overall sample rate.
 Shorter conversion times result in more measured noise; Refer to the AD7734 datasheet for typical noise vs conversion times (chopping is always enabled).
-For the AD7734, conversion times faster than approximately 300µs will start to exhibit a linear calibration offset >1mV at full range.
-If desired, this offset can be calibrated out using the provided calibration functions.
+The correct calibration for the selected channel and conversion time will be loaded from the `USER` area of the EEPROM.
 Maximum conversion time: 2686µs.
 Minimum conversion time: 82µs.
 The function will return the actual closest possible setting.

 Syntax:
 `CONVERT_TIME,{adc channel},{conversion time in µs}`